caas-team/sparrow/README.md

     keyPath: mykey.key

-# Configures the target manager
+# Configures the target manager.
-# Omitting this section will disable the target manager
 targetManager:
-  # whether to enable the target manager. defaults to false
+  # whether to enable the target manager. (default: false)
   enabled: true
   # Defines which target manager to use.
   type: gitlab